SuperOfficeDocs/superoffice-docs/docs/database/custom-fields/user-defined-fields.md

 ![x][img1]

 `udefidentity` is a unique identifier for the field allocated by the udef system when a field is created.
-You can change the tab-order, the name of the field or the type – the `udefidentity` remains the same.
+You can change the tab-order, the name of the field, or the type – the `udefidentity` remains the same.

-This value used to be stored in updatedCount in CRM 5.
+This value used to be stored in updatedCount in SuperOffice.

 The **column ID** is the dictionary ID of the table and field used for storing the value.

-* 36358 = `UdProjSmall.Long06` (not indexed --&gt; not fast to search)
+* 36358 = `UdProjSmall.Long06` (not indexed, not fast to search)
 * 36353 = `UdProjSmall.Long01` (indexed field)

 ## Value tables